DataBiosphere/terra-cloud-resource-lib/README.md

 4. Add the gradle project for the new package to the top [`settings.gradle`](settings.gradle).
 5. Add the gradle project for the new package to the list of `artifactory` `publications` in the top [`build.gradle`](build.gradle)

+TODO add instructions/considerations for adding a new Cloud Object Wrapper or cloud resource.